-Tips for Authenticity
+Tips for Authenticity:

-A simple montage of footage with background music may work in some cases, but a lot of the time videos that have interesting storylines do much better.
+A simple montage of travel footage with background music may work in some cases, but a lot of the time videos that have interesting storylines do much better.
 Building a story into your content will help get more emotive reactions and will keep viewers engaged and connected to your videos.

 A good story will increase the likelihood of viewers watching your video to the end which will in-turn increase your YouTube rankings.
-Here is an easy way to breakdown how a story can be segmented to help connect with more viewers on YouTube.
+Here is an easy way to breakdown how a story can be segmented to help you connect with more viewers on YouTube.